-While we’re often told not to during our time at school and university, many employers definitely do judge a book by its cover.
-Instead of predictable paragraphs and the overused Times New Roman on your CV, opt for a more modern style with bullet points, shorter sentences and a clean font.
+While we're told not to or at during our time at school and university, many employers definitely do judge a book by its cover.
+Instead of predictable paragraphs and the overused Times New Roman on your CV, opt for a modern style with bullet points, shorter sentences and a clean font.

 10. Only writing one CV

-If you haven’t quite made your mind up about which career path to take and are applying to multiple industries or areas in a field, consider writing a separate CV for each job you apply for.
-Each opening will have different requirements so ensure your CV is tailored to match.
+If you have a job in your field, consider writing a separate CV for each job you apply for.
+Each opening will have different requirements so that your CV is tailored to match.

 Hold your head high, show off your skills and get cracking on that CV.
-Once you have a job you won’t have to do this again for a long time – how’s that for motivation?
+Once you have a job you will not have a long time - how's that for motivation?

 No comments yet.
 Be the first to post a comment